 - Obverse features the Musikverein Golden Hall’s Great Organ.

 - Reverse includes a variety of musical instruments.

 - BU specimens.

 Each of the Austrian Silver Philharmonic Coins in this product listing is a Brilliant Uncirculated specimen.
 Coins in BU condition exhibit no signs of wear and tear, though you may notice minor flaws such as breaks in the luster, spotted surfaces, or contact marks from the coining process.
-JM Bullion cannot guarantee the specific year of issue you’ll receive with your purchase, but can note that all coins will come from the mintage range of 2008 to 2016.
+JM Bullion cannot guarantee the specific year of issue you’ll receive with your purchase.

 Austrian Silver Philharmonic coins have experienced extensive growth in popularity since their introduction, becoming the most popular silver bullion coin program in continental Europe.
 Following an initial release of 7.73 million in 2008, mintage soared consecutively through 2011 to a high of 17.8 million that year.